thomasyangg22/tax-auditing-system/README.md

 ## Project Description
 This project is a Tax Auditing Database System built in Java.
 The purpose of the program is to help users manage taxpayer records and perform audit checks through a menu driven system.

 The system uses classes such as `Taxpayer`, `TaxRecord`, and `AuditLog` to organize the information.
-Instead of using a real database, the program stores the records using `ArrayList`s.
+Instead of using a real database, the program stores the records using `ArrayList's`.
 The project also uses object oriented programming concepts to keep the program clean, organized, and easier to understand.

 ## YouTube Video Link
 Paste your YouTube presentation link here